One Tree Planted Supports AFR100 to Restore Landscapes Across Africa

-Restoring Landscapes and Revitalizing Economies for lasting impact Across Africa
+Restoring Forest Landscapes and Revitalizing Economies for Lasting Impact Across Africa

 According to AFR100, "The commitments announced under AFR100 also support the Bonn Challenge adopted in Germany in 2011, whose overall objective is to restore 150 million hectares by 2020, the New York Declaration on Forests that stretches the goal to 350 million hectares by 2030, and finally the African Resilient Landscapes Initiative (ARLI) to promote integrated landscape management to promote adaptation to and mitigation of climate change."

 Phase 1 of AFR100 galvanized 32 countries pledging to restore more than 100 million hectares in 2015 to improve their readiness for implementation.
 Phase 2 (2022-2026) will build on that foundation to unlock restoration implementation at scale, with the goal of restoring an additional 20 million hectares by 2026.